Advice for shops and businesses reopening

 Our markets are fully reopening from the week beginning 22 June.

-The indoor market in Kings Square, West Bromwich, reopens on Monday 22 June, opening hours are Monday – Saturday, 10am-4pm.
+The indoor market in Kings Square, West Bromwich, reopened on Monday 22 June, opening hours are Monday – Saturday, 10am-4pm.

-Other Sandwell Council markets will be fully reopening as follows.
+Other Sandwell Council markets have reopened as follows.

 - West Bromwich High Street Market: Monday 22 June, Monday – Saturday